BlueAsuka/ChiPoGen/README.md

     "n_head" : 12,
     "n_layer": 12

-Note that the vocab_size of the final output layer is the total number of all chars in the Chinese potery dataset which is different from the standard implmentation of the GPT2 (vocab_size=50257).
+Note that the vocab_size of the final output layer is the total number of all chars in the Chinese potery dataset which is different from the standard implmentation of the GPT2 (`vocab_size=50257`).
 After the data processing, there are totally 12966 Chinese chars in the dataset, and this number is chosen to be the vocab_size in the output layer.

 ## Model training
-It takes around 1 hour for finishing the model training on 5 epochs on an RTX 4070 (12G VRAM) GPU.
-The final evaluation loss is 3.8169.
+It takes around 1 hour for finishing the model training on 5000 iters on an RTX 4070 (12G VRAM) GPU.
+The `val_loss` has been tracked for each 1000 iters and  is ploted on the following figure.

+The final training result is `3.34` and the evaluation loss is `3.8169`.

 ![](assests/val_loss.png)

-## Model scaling
-The model can be scaled to a larger size with a larger block_size and n_embd.
-This will be a TODO in the future.